Skinner scores twice as Sabres beat Predators 4-1

 JOSI’S HOT STREAK

-With an assist on Duchene’s first period power-play goal, Josi extended his point-scoring streak to four games.
+With an assist on Duchene’s first period power-play goal, Predators captain Roman Josi extended his point-scoring streak to four games.
 Over that stretch, the defenseman has a goal and eight assists.

 His 38 points on the season lead the Predators.